racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/CheckOutMercurialRepo.md

 @metadata tagstring=checkout mercurial repository

-# How to Check Out a Mercurial Repository in PyLabs
+# How to Check Out a Mercurial Repository in Pylabs

-To check out a mercurial repository in PyLabs, use this one-liner in the Q-Shell:
+To check out a mercurial repository in Pylabs, use this one-liner in the Q-Shell:

     p.clients.mercurial.getClient('checkoutdir', 'repo-location', 'branch')